matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/export-data/select-into-outfile.md

 - Use MySQL client to [connect to MatrixOne](../../Get-Started/connect-to-matrixone-server.md).

 !!! note
     If you install MatrixOne by `docker`, the directory is inside the docker image by default.
 To work with local directory, you need to bind a local directory to the container.
-In the following example, the local file system path `/tmp/docker_export_demo/store` is binded to the MatrixOne docker image, with a mapping to the `/store` path.
+In the following example, the local file system path `$MOUNT_PATH/mo-data` is binded to the MatrixOne docker image, with a mapping to the `/mo-data` path.
 For more information, see [Docker Mount Volume tutorial](https://www.freecodecamp.org/news/docker-mount-volume-guide-how-to-mount-a-local-directory/).

 ```
+export MOUNT_PATH=$PWD
-docker run -d -p 6001:6001 -v ~/tmp/docker_export_demo/store:/store:rw --name matrixone matrixorigin/matrixone:0.6.0
+sudo docker run --name mount-data --privileged -d -p 6001:6001 -v $MOUNT_PATH/mo-data:/mo-data:rw matrixorigin/matrixone:0.6.0
 ```

 ### Steps